 Why join the CS undergraduate program at GW?
 Because you will get the attention and opportunities of a small-school combined with the resources of the largest university in the nation’s capital.

 For Potential Ph.D.
 Students…

-Our Ph.D. program has ~50 students spread across 15 full-time faculty with internationally renowned expertise in areas such as systems/networking, security/cryptography, and data science/machine learning.
+Our Ph.D. program has ~50 students spread across 15 tenure-track faculty with internationally renowned expertise in areas such as systems/networking, security/cryptography, and data science/machine learning.
 This gives you the opportunity to work closely with an expert in your field of choice, solving problems and publishing research to advance the state of the art.
-Our students work in beautiful labs in our new Science and Engineering Hall building, in the heart of the nation's capital.
+Our students work in beautiful labs in our new Science and Engineering Hall building, in the heart of the nation’s capital.

 Students joining my group can expect a close mentoring relationship that will teach you how to think about distributed systems problems and implement real solutions.
 You will work with me and other students in the lab to build prototypes that solve these problems, with the goals of publishing results at top quality conferences and working with our industry collaborators to impact real products.
 My students do internships at research labs such as IBM, AT&T, and HP Labs, and have gone on to join industrial research labs, startups, or universities.
 While GW’s engineering school is relatively small, there is a strong core of systems researchers across CS and ECE, and I have particularly strong ties to Profs.
 Gabe Parmer and Howie Huang.